kyma-project/kyma/components/central-application-connectivity-validator/README.md

 The application `clientIDs` are read from Application resources and cached locally with TTL defined by the `cacheExpirationSeconds` parameter.
 The cache refresh is performed by the controller during reconciliation in intervals defined by the `syncPeriod`.
-To prevent cache entries eviction, the duration of the `syncPeriod` should be less than `cacheExpirationSeconds`.
+To prevent cache entries eviction, the value of the `syncPeriod` should be smaller than that of `cacheExpirationSeconds`.

 ## Details